opnfv/kvmfornfv/docs/userguide/pcm_utility.userguide.rst

 Future Scope
 ------------
-PCM information will be added to cyclictest of kvmfornfv in yardstick.
+PCM information will be added to cyclictest of kvm4nfv in yardstick.